Dante's Inferno (song)

-"Dante's Inferno" is a song by the American heavy metal band Iced Earth.
-The song was originally released on the group's 1995 album Burnt Offerings, and was re-recorded in 2011, with the current line-up of the band.
-"Dante's Inferno" is also one of the longest songs the band has ever recorded, with the original clocking in at sixteen minutes and twenty-six seconds and the re-recorded version clocking in at seventeen minutes and twenty-eight seconds.
+"Dante's Inferno" is a heavy metal suite written by Jon Schaffer, leader of the American heavy metal band Iced Earth.
+The song was originally released on the group's 1995 album Burnt Offerings, and was re-recorded in 2011, with a different line-up and Schaffer as the only remaining member from the original line-up.

+"Dante's Inferno" is also the longest song the band has ever recorded, with the original clocking in at sixteen minutes and twenty-six seconds and the re-recorded version clocking in at seventeen minutes and twenty-eight seconds.

 Lyrics

-The song is based on the Inferno -segment of Dante Alighieri's Divine Comedy.
+The song is based on the Inferno segment of Dante Alighieri's Divine Comedy.
 In it, Dante travels through the nine circles of Hell, guided by the Roman poet Virgil.
 The circles are concentric, representing a gradual increase in wickedness, and culminating at the centre of the earth, where Satan is held in bondage.
 Each circle's sinners are punished in a fashion fitting their crimes: each sinner is afflicted for all of eternity by the chief sin they committed.

 Live

 After its release in 1995, the song was only performed live in 1999, for the Alive in Athens concert.
-Rhythm guitarist Jon Schaffer later shed light on why the song was only played at said concert:
+Schaffer later shed light on why the song was only played at said concert:

 "The simple reason why we haven’t [played the song] is because the original click track was erased, therefore requiring a keyboard player to do the parts live.
 That's OK for a special event like when we recorded Alive in Athens, but to hire a keyboard player for a full tour, for one song, just isn't financially feasible."

 After Iced Earth re-recorded "Dante's Inferno" in 2011, they announced that the song would be played on all dates of the Dystopia World Tour.
 According to Jon Schaffer, it may be the last tour on which the song will be performed.